zaphosting/docs/docs/satisfactory-switchexperimental.md

 ![Screenshot 2023-02-21 192618](https://screensaver01.zap-hosting.com/index.php/s/sMA9kQxoLoozsPa/preview)

-On this page you can perform a wide range of functions, including automatic backups which is further explained [on this page](gameserver-backups.md).
+On this page you can perform a wide range of functions, including automatic backups which is further explained [Backups](gameserver-backups.md).
 Here we will focus on a manual backup.

 At the top of the page, simply press the green + icon and accept the prompt to perform a backup of the entire game server to your ZAP backup storage.

 ![Screenshot 2023-02-21 193113](https://screensaver01.zap-hosting.com/index.php/s/Gf2XRLzz46WNHHE/preview)

-Your backup has now been created and it can be accessed via FTP, shown [on this page](gameserver-ftpaccess.md).
+Your backup has now been created and it can be accessed via FTP, shown [Access via FTP](gameserver-ftpaccess.md).

 Alternatively, you can download the savegame files directly from the `Savegame Manager` section in the webinterface.
-You can find this [on this page](satisfactory-savegame.md).
+You can find this [Savegame Manager](satisfactory-savegame.md).

 ### Switching to the experimental game server
 Firstly, head over to your Satisfactory product page and enter the `Settings -> Games` tab.